facebookresearch/Geographic_Generalization/README.md

   <summary> Adding New Models </summary>

   #### To add a new model:
-1) Add a config yaml file in `config/models/<new_model>.yaml` with a 'model_name' and a 'module' key that maps to the model target.
+1) Add a config yaml file in `config/models/<new_model>.yaml` with a 'model_name' and a 'model' key that maps to the model target.
      ```
     config/models/<new_model>.yaml